masterthepixel/FrontEndTest/README.md

 -- Jason

+### How to use

+- Fork this repo.
+- 'expo install'
+- 'expo start'
+- When complete, send us the github link to your work.

 ### Screen 1: Exercise Explainer

 The first screen is a quick layout test, to demonstrate your ability to communicate simple instructions to an end user.